Keck-DataReductionPipelines/KCWI_DRP/docs/source/configuration.rst

 .. code-block:: python

- plot_pause = 1
- saveintims = False
- inter = 1
- plot_width=1000
- plot_height=600

  # BOKEH SERVER
  enable_bokeh = False
- plot_level = 0
+ plot_level = 1

 These parameters control the plotting features of the DRP.
 Plotting is performed using a combination of a Bokeh server running in the background and a browser front end.

 To activate the plotting features, set ``enable_bokeh = True``.
 When the DRP starts, it will check if there is an instance of the Bokeh server running or start one.
 A browser window will be opened automatically when needed.

 The ``plot_level`` parameter controls the level of interactivity.
-Setting it 0 will disable interactive fetures: the DRP will produce plots when needed but it will not interact with the user.
+Setting it 0 will disable plotting.
+Setting it to 1 will enable plotting, but the DRP will not interact with the user.
 A higher level will increase both the verbosity and the interactivity of the plots.
-The highest level is 3 (CHECK).
+The highest level is 3.
 At this level, the user will be provided with a plot of every arc line, for example, with a graphic representation of the fitting used to determine the central position.

 For general use, it is advisable to leave the plot level to 1.

-The ``plot_pause`` parameter controls how long the DRP will pause between automatically generated plots (in seconds).
-Finally, the ``saventims`` parameter controls the generation of JPG diagnostics plots saved in the current directory.

 The size of the plotting window can be specified using ``plot_width`` and ``plot_height``.

 Cosmic rays rejection parameters
 --------------------------------